 First opened in 2000, Knott’s Soak City runs every summer for locals and tourists to enjoy.
 The park is the largest water park in Orange County with 23 waterslides and a 750,000-gallon wave pool.
 You can work up your appetite in the water, then indulge in standard carnival food like hot dogs and burgers, pizza or the quintessential fair food, funnel cake.

 For a more laid back outing in Buena Park, be sure to check out Clark Regional Park.
-This park is open from 7am to 6pm during the Winter and Fall and from 7am to 9pm during the Spring and Summer, parking comes at a fee and is $3 per vehicle from Monday through Friday and $5 on Saturday and Sunday.
+This park is open from 7am to 6pm during the Winter and Fall and from 7am to 9pm during the Spring and Summer, parking comes at a small fee per vehicle.

-Hidden at the foot of the Coyote Hills sits the Ralph B. Clark Regional Park which sprawls for 104 acres and boasts rolling hills, grassy areas and even a softball complex.
+Hidden at the foot of the Coyote Hills sits the Ralph B. Clark Regional Park which sprawls 104 acres and boasts rolling hills, grassy areas, and even a softball complex.